Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Methods

-Next, we regard the blue curve in Fig.~\ref{fig:figure_2}A in the main text, where additionally the microwave drive is turned resonant and thus Rabi driving mixes the ground state spin states.
-We thus use again one free parameter in the analytical solution: the Rabi driving strength $\Omega$, which was zero in the gray and green curve, to now reproduce the blue data with our model.
+Next, we regard the blue curve in Fig.~\ref{fig:figure_1}c, where additionally the microwave drive is turned resonant and thus Rabi driving mixes the ground state spin states.
+We use again one free parameter in the analytical solution: the Rabi driving strength $\Omega$, to now reproduce the blue data with our model.
 The MECSEL parameters and the strength of the NV absorption obtained before are inserted in the model.
-The obtained result (see Tab.~\ref{tab:fit_results}) is in good agreement to our expectations of the microwave setup, which was also used in previous work \cite{yves_paper, schall_paper}.
+The obtained value for $\Omega$, which makes the analytical solution fit the obtained data best, is given in \ref{tab:fit_results}.
+Again, two experimental parameter changes (threshold and slope) are reproduced by adapting one model parameter.

+The fitting for the data in Fig.~\ref{fig:figure_1}d was performed slightly different.
+The green curve is matched to the data by adapting the MECSEL parameters ($L_{eg}=\SI{5.1}{\mega\hertz}$, $G_{eg}=\SI{354}{\mega\hertz}$).
+We note here that these adaptations are justified due to slightly different experimental conditions, like cavity adjustments, NV pump overlap and antenna positioning compared to Fig.\ref{fig:figure_1}c.
+The blue curve was obtained from the same MECSEL parameters as the green curve and by inserting the values for $G_S$ and $\Omega$ from \ref{tab:fit_results}.
+The resulting threshold shift (without adapting any parameter) reproduces the experimental threshold shift within reasonable bounds.